intertect/intertect/src/content/lesson_3/part_5.md

 stage, you'll just be writing a value from some previous pipeline stage into the destination register you've been passing through latches this whole time.

+# Code Structure
+There are no significant changes between this and the previous part.

 # Your Task
 Given the information you passed along from the MEM stages, determine where to write the results, if at all.
 Some notes to keep in mind: